 9. Do not wait until the last minute to have your designer bags cleaned or repaired.

 Sometimes, small repairs can pile up and affect the entire quality of your handbag.
 Practice handbag care at the first sign of damage, and then schedule sending your designer bag to a cleaning service or repair shop to get it treated.

 10. Embrace imperfections.

-With taking care of your handbag is necessary, it’s important to love and carry it, too.
+While taking care of your handbag is necessary, it’s important to love and carry it, too.
 You can’t expect your designer handbag to stay put in your closet or storage for the longest time.
 You need to let your bags breathe and let you love them the way you use and carry them for the first time.